-Our goal is to prepare students to meet the Common Core Learning Standards and Content Standards in all subject areas and to facilitate a smooth transition to the 9th grade.
+Our goal is to prepare students to meet the New York State Learning Standards in all subject areas and to facilitate a smooth transition to the 9th grade.
 Both junior high schools support the middle level philosophy, the New York State "Essential Elements of Middle Level Education," and the New York State Regents Action Plan as they apply to middle level education.
 Students today, more than ever, need to acquire the skills and competencies necessary to be competitive throughout high school and beyond.
 We prepare our students with a strong academic, co-curricular and extra-curricular program that strengthens students' skills and competencies.
-Aligned with the NYSED's goal of Career and College Readiness we work diligently to provide the best educational programs available.